Staying Safe while enjoying Kampala’s Nightlife

 Best to have a Ugandan along for the evening or be in a group, much safer for you.

-Enjoy Kampala safely at night -its bars and nightclubs – it is the African City that never sleeps – no other African City has a nightlife scene like Kampala – yet it is wise to take some precautions such as our Kampala Nightlife – Safety and Security – Tips and Advice – it will be a much more enjoyable Time for you.
+Enjoy Kampala, the city that never sleeps, safely at night -its bars and nightclubs – it is the African City that never sleeps – no other African City has a nightlife scene like Kampala – yet it is wise to take some precautions such as our Kampala Nightlife – Safety and Security – Tips and Advice – it will be a much more enjoyable time for you.

-Our Advice to you if you are on safari with us, do not spend the night out on the town but stay in your hotel, have a good dinner, some drinks and get the rest that you need before an early start for your safari.
+Our Advice to you if you are on safari with us, do not spend the night out on the Town the night before your Safari begins, but stay in your hotel, have a good dinner, some drinks and get the rest that you need before an early start for your safari.
+If you like, take in Kampala at night at the end of your Safari.